joshmadewell/portfolio/_posts/2016-07-03-how-do-you-know-so-much.md

 	This can be hard to do and it can be harder to keep up with but what motivates me is remembering two things: First, you already know it: someone cares about how good I am at what I do and second, that same someone cares about how good my peers are at how they do what they do.

-	If I take the time to get learn _one more thing_ about any given concept than one of my peers then I'm going to always be one step ahead of that peer.
-If I'm always a step (or more) ahead of my peers then that someone who cares has damn good reason to think higher of me than any of my peers.
+	If I take the time to learn _one more thing_ about any given concept than one of my peers then I will always be one step ahead of that peer.
+If I'm always a step (or more) ahead of my peers then that "someone who cares" has a _dame_ good reason to think higher of me than any of my peers.

 3. Don't ever leave a question unanswered.